PrincetonAfeez/Password-Manager/SECURITY.md

 - Side-channel/timing attacks on offline unlock
 - Denial of service via very large vault files (partially bounded by schema limits)

+## Platform caveats

+- **Directory fsync on Windows.** `atomic_write` calls `os.fsync` on the parent directory after `os.replace`.
+On POSIX this flushes the directory inode so the rename survives a crash; on Windows opening a directory fd is rejected, so the call silently no-ops.
+The `os.replace` itself remains atomic with respect to a crash, but durability of the directory entry is best-effort.
+Treat the "partial write corruption" mitigation as POSIX-only.
+- **Write-lock stale recovery on Windows.** Liveness of the PID inside a `.lock` file is checked via `OpenProcess` + `GetExitCodeProcess` (see `lockfile.py`).
+  `os.kill(pid, 0)` is **not** used on Windows because it maps to `TerminateProcess`, which would kill the holder.
+If a lock file contains an unparseable PID (e.g. a partial write from a crashed acquirer), the file is treated as stale and removed.

 ## Dependencies

 Cryptography is delegated to the [`cryptography`](https://pypi.org/project/cryptography/)